TLMatthies/smart_food_app/docs/APISpec.md

 ### 2.4 Make a shopping list - `/users/{user_id}/lists` (POST)

 Creates a new shopping list for a user.
+Name is the name of the new list.

 **Request**: